jpwrobinson/mpa-bmsc/README.md

 # mpa-bmsc
 R labs and data for Marine Protected Areas course at Bamfield Marine Sciences Centre (2016)

+# #11 Publication quality plots

+Lab 2 asks you to make some high-quality figures, but isn't clear about what a high-quality figure might be.
+There are a few things to think about when making good plots in R:

+* colour helps to distinguish between different groups (like transects or species or sites)
+* axis titles and labels are important - make them large enough to read from distance, and informative enough to indicate what the data is
+* how are you displaying the data? can you use points with lines, or are boxplots the most informative? you want to convince someone else that you have a pattern (or no pattern) in your data, so make it easy for the reader to see what's going on
+* legends? you need legends. ggplot has built-in legends, not sure about excel..

+Bottom-line: can the reader understand what your results say, without reading much of the text?

+# #10 North Arrow update

+Emily's figured out the north arrow issue.
+If you like (and I know most of you have already put north arrows in so don't worry if you don't fancy changing anything), create your map as usual, but instead of ```print(bsmc.map)``` do ```north2(bsmc.map, 0.2, 0.4)``` and see how you go.

+You'll need the ggsn package that gives you the scale bar.
+The 0.2, 0.4 indicate the relative position of the north arrow, so change around if you're not happy with the position.

 # #9 BETA DIVERSITY UPDATE

 Please all note that Transect 1 at Scott's bay DID record Pistaster and leather seastar species, and acorn and brown barnacles.
 These species are now on the master quadrat dataset on google docs.